caiyueliang/AgiBot-World/README.md

 # Manipulation Baseline
 We adopt [UniVLA](https://github.com/OpenDriveLab/UniVLA) as the baseline model for the [AgiBot World Challenge @ IROS 2025](https://agibot-world.com/challenge) - Manipulation track.

-This repo provides a minimal version of training codes.
+This repo provides a minimal version of training code.

 ## :video_game: Setup <a name="installation"></a>